GET ORDAINED

 We've all been to this wedding

-Add a few housekeeping announcements to the start of your wedding to stop interruptions from stealing the spotlight.
+Add housekeeping announcements to the start of your wedding to stop interruptions from stealing the spotlight.

 ‘Housekeeping’ messages or instructions are simple directions given by a wedding officiant to the wedding guests at the very beginning of the ceremony.
 They’re usually included right before the ceremony starts (before the wedding procession), or as the very first part of the officiant’s welcome.